tuya/tuya-ios-industry-app-sdk-sample/README.md

 ## API Reference Docs

-iOS IoT App SDK API Reference: https://tuya.github.io/tuya-ios-iot-app-sdk-sample/
+iOS Industry App SDK API Reference: https://tuya.github.io/tuya-ios-iot-app-sdk-sample/

 ## Quick Start

-1. The Tuya IoT App SDK is distributed through [CocoaPods](http://cocoapods.org/) and other dependencies in this sample.
+1. The Tuya Industry App SDK is distributed through [CocoaPods](http://cocoapods.org/) and other dependencies in this sample.
 Make sure that you have installed CocoaPods.
 If not, run the following command to install CocoaPods first:

 ```bash
 sudo gem install cocoapods